loighic/truth-tables/tt_HW01--characteristic_tts.md

 1.8 P <-> Q
 ~~~

-Identify the main logical operator of &not;(P & Q) and then the main logical operator of any sub-sentences.
+Identify the main logical operator of (&not;P & Q) and then the main logical operator of any sub-sentences.

 ~~~{.SynChecker .Match system="magnusSL"  points="10" late-credit="9"}
 1.9 ~P & Q